xueyuanj/human_PBS/README.md

 ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/

-##Use script similar to the getfilelist.bash
+##Modify the getfilelist.bash to download gz files for each chromosome

 ##
 ##To remove SNPs with MAF < 0.01, compute MAF.